Do you need a delayed start date or would like to apply outside the application cycle? Reach out to MOSTFellowship@ccf.org for more information.

 - Complete approximately 50 hours of training on the basics of medical transcription and terminology

-- Attend program onboarding and in-clinic training on the Cleveland Clinic main campus on July 1, 2019
+- Attend program onboarding and in-clinic training on the Cleveland Clinic main campus on June 1, 2023 (subject to change)

 - Complete 25 plus hours of in-clinic training with a MOST trainer and physician mentor(s)